George Lawrence Davis

-George Lawrence Davis (1830-1894) was commended to Madrid (Spain) from Leominster (Herefordshire) in 1863 to preach the gospel.
+George Lawrence Davis (1830–1894) was commended to Madrid (Spain) from Leominster (Herefordshire) in 1863 to preach the gospel.

 For some years he traveled through Spain with a Bible Carriage, dubbed "the armored vehicle".
 After an escape from being shot at, he moved to Gràcia (Barcelona), where he established free schools for children and adults.
-There, he also published magazines containing different educational and religious topics, such as La Aurora de la Gracia.
+There, he also published magazines dealing with educational and religious topics, such as La Aurora de la Gracia.
 He also founded a hospital that would be the embryo of the current “Hospital Evangèlic” in Barcelona.

-Looking for healthcare he came to Caldes de Montbui, a spa town near Barcelona, where he settled.
+Looking for healthcare, he came to Caldes de Montbui, a spa town near Barcelona, where he settled.
 Here he founded and directed a school known as "Escola dels Pobres" and a church called "Església Evangèlica Caldes de Montbui".
-In acknowledgment of his charitable work, one of the downtown streets in Caldes de Montbui is now named after him.
+In acknowledgment of his charitable work, one of the downtown streets in Caldes de Montbui is now named after him, and there has been a permanent exposition named "Exposiciò George Lawrence" in his honour since 2014.